East Tennessee State Buccaneers men's basketball: Jason Shay

 On May 7, 2020, a week after Forbes departed for Wake Forest, ETSU assistant coach Jason Shay was named the 17th head coach of the program.
-In the 2020-21 season, Shay led the Buccaneers to a 13-12 overall record and an appearance in the semifinals of the 2021 Southern Conference Tournament.
+In the 2020–21 season, Shay led the Buccaneers to a 13–12 overall record and an appearance in the semifinals of the 2021 Southern Conference Tournament.
 On March 30, 2021, Shay decided to resign after one season as head coach.

 The Desmond Oliver era

 Six days after Jason Shay resigned, University of Tennessee assistant coach Desmond Oliver was named the 18th head coach of the program on April 5, 2021.

 Desmond Oliver was let go on March 10, 2023.
 Dr. Richard Sander, ETSU's Athletic Director, stated “I met with Coach Oliver today, and we discussed the program is not meeting the expectations of the Athletics Department.
-We feel that parting ways is the best thing for our men’s basketball program and our student-athletes.
+We feel that parting ways is the best thing for our men's basketball program and our student-athletes.
 We wish Coach Oliver the best in his future endeavors.”

 Oliver had finished the second year of a five-year contract, the first 20-loss season for ETSU in a decade.

 The Brooks Savage era

-Following the firing of Desmond Oliver, Brooks Savage was named the 19th head coach of ETSU men’s basketball on March 20, 2023.
+Brooks Savage was named the 19th head coach of ETSU men's basketball on March 20, 2023.